Tried releasing baby turtles? We did in Bali!

 Whose initiative

 As a part of the mission to save marine life, the Sea Turtle Society has taken this wonderful initiative to breed turtles.
 What could be nobler than this?
-The society is a group of activists and marine life specialists who have recognized turtles as very important part of aquatic life.
+So, this society is a group of activists and marine life specialists who have recognized turtles as very important part of aquatic life.
 They breed turtles in controlled environment, protect the eggs and conserve the baby turtles.
-The little ones are looked after till they turn few days old.
-Post this they are released in the ocean.
-Tourists are encouraged to participate in releasing baby turtles activity at Kuta Beach everyday at 4 pm.
+The little ones are looked after till they turn a few days old, post which they are released in the ocean.
+We encourage you to participate in releasing baby turtles’ activity at Kuta Beach every day at 4 pm.
 This is a free event for everyone.

 A day before